younglululu/CAFE/README.md

-# UltASeqAn
+# CAFE
-Ultra-fast Alignment-Free Sequence Analysis
+aCcelerated Alignment-FrEe sequence analysis

 ===================

 Thank you for downloading this tool for sequence distance/dissimialrity measures using state-of-art Alignment-Free methods.
 This software provides the well-optimized programs to compute measures including Euclidian distance (Eu), Manhattan distance (Ma), Chebyshev distance (Ch), Jensen-Shannon divergence (JS), d2 dissimilarity, d2\* dissimilarity, d2S dissimilarity, Hao dissimilarity (CVtree).
 Please refer to the paper for the detailed definitions.
-The output of UltASeqAn can be simply pairwise distance matrix.
-UltASeqAn can also project the distance matrix to a two-dimensional space using principal coordinate analysis (PCoA).
-Alternatively, UltASeqAn uses neighbour-joining algorithm to cluster the distance matrix into phylogenetic tree in Newick format or convert the distance matrix as network in Cytoscape format.
-Finally, UltASeqAn provides user-friendly visualization of pairwise distances in terms of heatmap.
+The output of CAFE can be simply pairwise distance matrix.
+CAFE can also project the distance matrix to a two-dimensional space using principal coordinate analysis (PCoA).
+Alternatively, CAFE uses neighbour-joining algorithm to cluster the distance matrix into phylogenetic tree in Newick format or convert the distance matrix as network in Cytoscape format.
+Finally, CAFE provides user-friendly visualization of pairwise distances in terms of heatmap.

 ----------